-To see your motion animations in the Top, Side or Perspective views while you play back, you must turn on the Playback option.
-From the top menu, select Play > Enable Playback > Top View or Side View or Perspective View.
+To see your motion animations in the Top or Side views while you play back, you must turn on the Playback option.
+From the top menu, select Play > Enable Playback > Top View or Side View.

 Differences between Animated Layers and Pegs